orbitdb/orbit-db-pinner/README.md

 // create a db to be added to voyager const db = await orbitdb.open('my-db')

-// store the address of the db to an array of addresses const dbs = [db.address]
+// add the address to voyager (can also pass an array of addresses) await lander.add(db.address)

-// add the addresses to voyager await lander.add(dbs)
 ```

 To remove a db from voyager: